If you really want to change yourself in the world of SAP you have to take actions and take actions now on these habits.

 Rule number 1:

 Get up early and read one hour

-Always get up early in the morning and invest one or two hours on yourself daily basis by reading something that will motivational or educational.
+Always get up early in the morning and invest one or two hours on yourself a daily basis by reading something that will motivational or educational.
 They say as reading is to mind as exercise is to body.
-Our mind is very fresh in the morning so instead of watching television or reading newspaper read something which is purposeful.
-Read something related to your subject, a business scenario, business proposal do brainstorming on it. let say you are in SAP SD read something about Master data, business processes, transient data, basic function on daily basis.
-This golden hour of study improves your concept in problem-solving in subject different matters and improve your self-concept in mastering SAP of your module.
+Our mind is very fresh in the morning so instead of watching television or reading the newspaper read something which is purposeful.
+Read something related to your subject, a business scenario, business proposal do brainstorming on it. let say you are in SAP SD read something about Master data, business processes, transient data, basic function on a daily basis.
+This golden hour of study improves your concept in problem-solving, subject different matters and improve your self-concept in the mastering of your SAP module or your field.
 Gradually your performance related to what you read and performance at work increases.